-This report presents the results of our geotechnical investigation and percolation tests for the planned warehouse development located northeast of the intersection of Patterson and Placentia Avenues in the Mead Valley area of Riverside County, California (see Vicinity Map, Figure 1).
-The purposes of the geotechnical investigation and percolation testing are to evaluate the surface and subsurface soil conditions and general site geology, and to identify geotechnical constraints that may affect development of the property including faulting, liquefaction and seismic shaking based on the 2016 CBC seismic design criteria.
+This report presents the results of our geotechnical investigation for the planned warehouse development located northwest of the intersection of Harvill and Placentia Avenues in the Mead Valley area of Riverside County, California (see Vicinity Map, Figure 1).
+The purpose of the geotechnical investigation is to evaluate the surface and subsurface soil conditions and general site geology, and to identify geotechnical constraints that may affect development of the property including faulting, liquefaction and seismic shaking based on the 2016 CBC seismic design criteria.
 In addition, we provided recommendations for remedial grading, shallow foundations, concrete slab-on-grade, concrete flatwork, preliminary pavement, lateral loading and retaining walls.
 This investigation also included a review of readily available published and unpublished geologic literature (see List of References).

 The scope of this investigation included performing a site reconnaissance, field exploration, engineering analyses, and preparing this report.
-We performed our field investigation on November 26 and 27, 2018 by drilling twelve small-diameter borings to a maximum depth of approximately 46 feet below the existing ground surface.
-Five of the borings were used to perform percolation testing.
-The Geologic Map, Figures 2 and 3, presents the approximate locations of the borings and percolation test results.
+We performed our field investigation on October 10, 2019 by drilling seven small-diameter borings to a maximum depth of approximately 50 feet below the existing ground surface.
+The Geologic Map, Figure 2, presents the approximate locations of the borings.
+Appendix A provides a detailed discussion of the field investigation including logs of the borings.
 Details of the laboratory tests and a summary of the test results are presented in Appendix B and on the boring logs in Appendix A.

 Recommendations presented herein are based on analyses of data obtained from our site investigation and our understanding of proposed site development.
-References reviewed to prepare this report are provided in the List of References.
 If project details vary significantly from those described herein, Geocon should be contacted to evaluate the necessity for review and possible revision of this report.